ddave09/Kernel_mail_box/README.md

 4.)
 Improve locking in system call. <br/>
 Currently while reading or writing, system call(s) get lock on all mailboxes which is not efficient.
 I am trying to figure out a way so that locks only apply on mailbox(s) under reading or writing process. <br/>

-Any insights or contributions are appreciated.
+insights or contributions are appreciated.